OpenStickCommunity/GP2040-CE/README.md

 # GP2040 Firmware

-GP2040 is a gamepad firmware for the RP2040 microcontroller that provides high performance and a rich feature set across multiple platforms.
+GP2040 is a gamepad firmware for the Raspberry Pi Pico and other boards based on the RP2040 microcontroller.
+GP2040 provides high performance and a rich feature set across multiple platforms.
 GP2040 is compatible with PC, PS3, PS4 (legacy support) and Nintendo Switch.

 Full documentation can be found at <https://feralai.github.io/GP2040>.